 Wireless Access Points (WAPs)

-Run two Category 6 cables and install two jacks at each WAP location to accommodate future needs.

-Mount WAP in a visible and accessible location, no higher than 14-feet high, avoiding metallic objects that will interfere with the performance.

-If a WAP must be mounted in a non-standard location, coordinate with the UIT Project Manager prior to installation.

-Label WAPs and their associated jacks as described in Section 27 0553 “Identification for Communications Systems.”

 Install two network cables and two jacks at each WAP location.

 Mount WAP in a visible and accessible location, no higher than 14-feet high, avoiding metallic objects underneath that can interfere with the performance.

 If a WAP must be mounted in a non-ceiling location or above 14-feet, coordinate with the UIT Project Manager prior to installation.